kjsLand/rate_it/README.md

 # rate_it
-This is an application that uses Spotify's API to store ratings of songs for users.
+This is an application that uses Spotify's API to allow users to store ratings of songs and discover new songs.